Here are some answers.

 But we don't settle for "good deals".
 With enough digging, you can find a "good deal" on travelocity any time you like.

-At JGOOT - we only do deals so amazing that they don't even effect your travel budget, and that usually takes more advance notice than a couple months before a trip.
+At JGOOT - we only look for deals so amazing that they don't even effect your travel budget.
+That usually takes more advance notice than a couple months before a trip.

 Besides, the trips we find are not trips you plan for.